VidhyadharMelam/Workforce-Capacity-Planning-Forecasting-Analytics-Platform/README.md

 ## Project Overview
 This project simulates an **enterprise-scale workforce analytics pipeline** using official datasets from the U.S. Bureau of Labor Statistics (BLS).
-It demonstrates skills in **data engineering, data science, and business intelligence**, aligned with real-world practices at JPMC.
+It demonstrates skills in **data engineering, data science, and business intelligence**, aligned with real-world practices.

 The platform integrates multiple messy datasets to analyze **workforce demand, productivity trends, and forecasting metrics**, while providing **Tableau dashboards and Python workflows** to monitor KPIs, identify performance gaps, and support strategic decisions.